dominikrappaport/resultdownloader/README.md

 bash uv run resultdownloader.py --urllist racelist.txt
 ```

-In this mode, output files are automatically named as `race_EVENT_COMPETITION.csv`
+In this mode, output files are automatically named as `race_EVENT.csv`
-based on the event and competition IDs extracted from each URL.
+based on the event IDs extracted from each URL.